 With over 150 museums, Mexico City is a Mecca for history buffs, art and culture enthusiasts, and anyone craving to learn a bit more about Mexico, the world, innovative concepts, and perhaps about themselves too.
 Though the list of phenomenal offerings is long, The National Museum of Anthropology is a top choice.
 With two massive floors of high-quality exhibits, you should plan to dedicate most of a day here.

-Museo Soumaya is home to a private collection of over 66,000 pieces of ancient and modern art.
+Museo Soumaya is one of the best things to do in Mexico City, home to a private collection of over 66,000 pieces of ancient and modern art.
 And the Museum of Memory and Tolerance is an interactive memorial and education center dedicated to highlighting the consequences of intolerance and indifference int he world.
 Exhibiting history from modern-day genocides, this is a heavy, but highly impactful and moving stop.

 4. Chapultepec Forest